 Take this quiz: Self Test: Are you Addicted to Alcohol?

-We’ve also outlined some key signs and symptoms of alcoholism below:
+We’ve also outlined some key signs and symptoms of alcohol addiction below:

 - Drinking alone or in secret